enderpirate98/Minimal-OpenSUSE-TW-Install/README.md

 - xterm

+As a reminder do your own research into what packages you need and ones you don't but these ones I don't need

 It is recommended to use YaST Software for this step since dependencies might not show themselves in terminal

 ~~What about the remaining packages in the start menu?~~